mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

   opam remote add xapi-dev git://github.com/xapi-project/opam-repo-dev }}

-Install the unmodified "xen-disk" package, this will ensure all the build dependencies are installed:
+Install the unmodified `xen-disk` package, this will ensure all the build dependencies are installed:

 {{
   opam install xen-disk
 }}
-When this completes it will have installed a command-line tool called "xen-disk".
+When this completes it will have installed a command-line tool called `xen-disk`.
 If you start a VM using your Xen toolstack of choice ("xl create ..." or "xe vm-install ..." or "virsh create ...") then you should be able to run: